approvals/ApprovalTests.Java/README.md

 These are standard projects and can be imported into any editor or IDE.
 They also all have CI with Github actions.

+You might also want to check out the [Getting Started Overview](approvaltests/docs/tutorials/GettingStarted.md)

 ## How to get it
 It's on Maven Central, search for 'approvaltests'.